mongodb-developer/workshop-picstream/resources/workshop/exercise_03.md

 ## Exercise 3: Upload Images to AWS S3

-Now that you can connect to your Stitch App and properly authentication, let's start to build out the functions that make up the `handleUpload()` function used by the `UploadModal` component.
+Now that you can connect to your Stitch App and properly authenticated, let's start to build out the functions that make up the `handleUpload()` function used by the `UploadModal` component.
 In this exercise, we'll store the image file in an S3 Bucket and return an object with details about the file and S3.

 ### Add AWS Service in Stitch